SenaThenu/kindle-clippings-to-notion/README.md

 ### Prerequisites 📋

-Make sure you have python installed.
+Make sure you have Python installed.
 Afterwards, run the following command in the terminal and install the requirements;
 ```bash
 pip install -r requirements.txt
 ```

+<p align="right"><a href="#readme-top">Jump to Top🔝</a></p>

 ## Getting Started 🚦

-Plug in your kindle and copy "My Clippings.txt" file to the directory where `main.py` lies.
+Plug in your Kindle and copy the "My Clippings.txt" file to the directory where `main.py` lies.

 You should have a Notion Database to store all your book notes.
 If you have one, you're good to go.
 Otherwise, you can duplicate this fancy template: [Book Notes Template](https://senathenu.notion.site/8f98ce4fb0154407a98d48a8ea424fa6?v=25f74593774b463bba10de7a2d6968e8&pvs=4)